Skip to main content

 • Posts dropped into sleeves, mesh tensioned section by section, gate hung and function-checked

-• Final walk-through: code-compliance check on gate, latch, panel spacing, and barrier height
+• Final walk-through: gate, latch, panel spacing, and barrier height checked against the approved project requirements

 08